parthzraj/PPS-Lab/README.md

 This repository is maintained for academic and learning purposes.
 It serves as a record of lab work and practice exercises completed during the PPS course.

+**Virtual Environment:** A Python virtual environment (PPSLAB/) is included with necessary dependencies pre-installed including:
+- pygame (for game development)
+- numpy, scipy, matplotlib, pandas (for scientific computing)
+- PIL (for image processing)

 ---